MohammadAsDev/mobiotrip-api/README.md

   >__Note__: You may found the difference between these diagrams and the project's current state, these changes are exist because i am still working on the project

+## Docker, Docker Everthing!
+  I know this project may use alot of tools, so to make everything simple and avoid all config hell, we should use docker, so i made a docker compose file that contains redis and kafka images all you have to do is:

+    docker-compose create

+  then:

+    docker-compose start

+  then everything will goes fine 😁

 ## To build this repo:
 I don't like the `requirements.txt` file, because it may have many conflicts 😵.
 For this reason, just install the following liberaries, and everything gonna be alright.